Visit me on Facebook: JeanMGrantAuthor

 Who am I?
 It depends on the day, or who asks, or what I’m doing.
 My background is in science – biology, marine biology, microbiology, and immunology to be exact.
 My first love was sharks (the Oceanic Whitetip is my fave).
 Then came germs – viruses & bacteria can be pretty interesting predators just as much as those big finned ones.
 After a lot of education and an enlightening first job in the science arena, followed by publication of multiple scientific journal articles, I moved on to the stay-at-home mom gig.
 My boys take every ounce of energy I have some days.
 A few years ago, I took on the role as the director of children’s education at my church, a part-time job I thoroughly enjoy.
 I continue to see the fruit of my labor as young kids blossom into bright middle-schoolers.

 I can now add published author (in the non-science realm) to my CV.
 In 2016, I took the plunge and sent off some work to online magazines geared toward family and travel.
 They (whoever “they” are) say to write what you know, and for this writer that is parenting and travel.
-After 18 years of “practice writing” my first novel, A Hundred Kisses, released this year (May 17, 2017).
+After 18 years of “practice writing” my first novel, A Hundred Kisses, released in 2017.
 Checkout my bookshelf page or magazine page for upcoming releases in books and magazines.

 I love writing…from non-fiction pieces, to stories with journeying protagonists (be it medieval Scotland, time traveling, or a post-cataclysmic event world)…to just about anything that stirs my imagination.
 That aspiring 12-year-old girl, who penned a mediocre story about a girl named “Summer” (sorry, folks, that one has not made it to bookshelves), lives on in this thirty-something mom.